galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon hands_on %} Hands-on: Take a look at FASTQ format
 >
 > 1. Click on the collection name (`fastqs`)
-> 2. Click on the eye icon of one of the FASTQ files to have a look at what it contains
+> 2. Click on the {% icon galaxy-eye %} (eye) icon of one of the FASTQ files to have a look at what it contains
 >
 >
 {: .hands_on}